 I was curious.
 As a filmmaker, that’s all you are at the end of the day – a paid curious person.
-Leanne Pooley on what attracted her to the subject of Try Revolution, Listener, 2 September 2006
+Leanne Pooley on making documentary Try Revolution, The Listener, 2 September 2006

 Kiwi Buddha follows the journey of seven-year-old Rinpoche as he becomes the first Buddhist High Lama incarnated in the Southern Hemisphere.
 ‘Venerable Pong Re Sung Rap Tulku Rinpoche', is a schoolboy from Kaukapakapa, north of Auckland.
 The film documents Rinpoche's journey as he leaves small town New Zealand behind (along with McDonalds and Pokemon) to travel to a monastery in the Himalayas where he will spend his next 20 years studying Buddhism.
 Kiwi Buddha sold to the National Geographic channel and to 60 territories.

 When a young Swedish couple went missing on a camping holiday in New Zealand in 1989, the investigation into their disappearance attracted intense media interest.
 Months later David Wayne Tamihere was arrested and charged with their murders.
 The subsequent guilty verdict cast Tamihere's family into a nightmare.
 The Tamihere family were abused, ridiculed and scorned relentlessly by an outraged public, and an insatiable media.
 Ten years on, Pooley's documentary tells their story.
 The result won the 2000 Qantas Media Award for Best Documentary.